Margarita-Simeonova/for_loop/README.md

 Output:
 Print the histogram to the console - 5 lines, each containing a number between 0% and 100%, to two decimal places, eg 25.00%, 66.67%, 57.14%.

+########

+04. Clever Lily:

+Lily is now N years old.
+For every birthday she gets a present.

+• For odd birthdays (1, 3, 5...n) he gets toys.

+• For even birthdays (2, 4, 6...n) he receives money.

+For the second birthday, he receives BGN 10.00, and the amount increases by BGN 10.00 for each subsequent even birthday (2 -> 10, 4 -> 20, 6 -> 30...etc.).
+Over the years, Lily has secretly saved the money.
+Lily's brother, in the years that she receives money, takes BGN 1.00 from them.
+Lily sold the toys received in the years, each for P leva and added the amount to the money saved.
+With the money, she wanted to buy a washing machine for BGN X. Write a program to calculate how much money she has collected and whether she has enough to buy a washing machine.

+Input:

+The program reads 3 numbers entered by the user on separate lines:

+• Lily's age - an integer

+• The price of the washing machine - float

+• Unit price of a toy - an integer

+Output:

+To print one line to the console:

+• If Lily's money is enough:

+◦ "Yes! {N}" - where N is the remaining money after the purchase

+• If the money is not enough:

+◦ "No! {M}" - where M is the amount missing

+The numbers N and M must be formatted to the second decimal place.